 Honda.
 You’ve probably heard of it!
 In case you’ve been living under a rock, it holds one of the top spots in the automotive world, and now it wants to take a spot in your yard.
 The Honda Miimo HRM520 can handle lawns of up to 0.75 acres.
 Don’t expect common slopes to stop it, as it can handle 22.5-degree inclines.
 Charging takes only 90 minutes and a single charge can keep the machine running for 225 minutes.
 It’s not cheap, but it’s definitely one of the best robot lawn mowers around.

-Husqvarna takes things up a notch with 0.8 acre battery life.
-It can also manage 25-degree slopes and grass height can be set between 3-6 inches.
-This one gets over the $3,000 price mark, but it is a performer and supports both Google Assistant and Alexa.
+Husqvarna takes things up a notch with 0.9 acre battery life.
+It can also manage 35-degree slopes, thanks to its all-wheel drive mechanism.
+It’s also GPS-assisted.
+Grass height can be set between 1.2-2.8 inches.
+This one gets over the $4,000 price mark, but it is a performer and supports both Google Assistant and Alexa.

 Husqvarna has another option for those who need a bit more performance from their robot lawn mowers.
 The Automower 450X costs much more, but it can cover 1.25 acres of land on a single charge.
 Cutting length can be set between 0.8-2.4in.
 The 24-degree maximum incline also makes it a suitable option for most lawn terrains.
 Get this: it even has headlights!